-Orthodox Marxism is the body ofMarxist thought which emerged after the deaths ofKarl Marx andFriedrich Engels in the late 19th century, expressed in its primary form byKarl Kautsky.[1]
+Orthodox Marxism is the body ofMarxist thought that emerged after the deaths ofKarl Marx andFriedrich Engels in the late 19th century, expressed in its primary form byKarl Kautsky.[1]
 Kautsky's views of Marxism dominated the European Marxist movement for two decades, and orthodox Marxism was the official philosophy of the majority of thesocialist movement as represented in theSecond International until theFirst World War in 1914, whose outbreak caused Kautsky's influence to wane and brought to prominence theorthodoxy ofVladimir Lenin.
 Orthodox Marxism aimed to simplify, codify and systematize Marxist method and theory by clarifying perceived ambiguities and contradictions inclassical Marxism.
-It overlaps significantly withinstrumental Marxism.

 Orthodox Marxism maintained that Marx'shistorical materialism was a science which revealed the laws of history and proved that the collapse ofcapitalism and its replacement bysocialism were inevitable.
 The implications of this deterministic view were that history could not be "hurried" and that politically workers and workers' parties must wait for the material economic conditions to be met before the revolutionary transformation of society could take place.[2]
-For example, this idea saw theSocial Democratic Party of Germany (SPD) adopt a gradualist approach, taking advantage ofparliamentary democracy to improve the lives of workers until capitalism could be replaced with socialism.
+For example, this idea saw theSocial Democratic Party of Germany (SPD) adopt a gradualist approach, taking advantage ofbourgeoisparliamentary democracy to improve the lives of workers until capitalism was brought down by its objective internal contradictions.

 The use of "orthodox" to refer to Kautsky's line is primarily to distinguish it from the reformism ofEduard Bernstein.
 Such "revisionists" were reviled by the orthodox Marxists for breaking with Marx's thought.